daniel-ivanco/simple_api_fetcher/README.md

 ### Testing the app
 - in the project root directory run command `docker-compose run --rm app bundle exec rspec spec`
 - to make tests more stable and performant, REST API and GraphQL requests are mocked and JSON files from `spec/fixtures` are served instead.
-These files are actual dumbs of Gitlab and Github API endpoints.
+These files are actual dumps of Gitlab and Github API endpoints.